nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ## Wednesday 5-July-2023

 Completed a code challenge in Java.
-Two things I'd forgot about
+Two things I'd forgotten about:

 1. Java Primitive Types cannot be assigned a null value.
 Jumping around from Java to JS to C# and back has probably contributed to this confusion.
 2. Array types in Java _can_ be null.
 I actually remembered this but didn't think about it while designing the algorithm for a two-dimension Array.
 In multi-dimensional Arrays, the parent Array contains Arrays as items, so a null value represents a row that has no items.